Prospective Students

 UCH International Office Walk-In Advising in Main Building on Thursdays

-The International Office at UConn Health will resume their weekly walk-in advising for international students and scholars in the main building on Thursdays from 2:00 - 3:00 p.m.
-Please note that the location has temporarily changed to Rooms C4/C6 as of March 14 due to construction in Walker*.
+The International Office at UConn Health holds weekly walk-in advising for international students and scholars in the main building on Thursdays from 2:00 - 3:00 p.m. in the Walker Conference Room (room AG070, just down the hall from The Graduate School Office suite on the Ground floor of the main building).

 Walk-in advising is meant for quick questions (5-10 minutes).
 Examples of walk-in services include: travel advice, I-20/DS-2019 signatures, document drop-off, etc. If you have an issue requiring a more in-depth discussion, please contact the HR – International Office to make an appointment (Kaitlin Dornenburg, email: dornenburg@uchc.edu; phone: 860-679-4472) .